Population weighted density: History

 Population-weighted density was introduced by John Craig of the UK Office of Population Censuses and Surveys in 1984.
 This paper introduced the formulas for computing mean population-weighted density both arithmetically and geometrically, and provided evidence that it differed from conventionally defined density.
 The paper also emphasized that what was provided was not a single definition but a family of definitions, dependent on the definition of a parcel.
 It argues that this is in fact a positive characteristic, as it "adds to the need to think about what the fundamental unit of density actually is."
 In addition, it describes the problems of selecting parcels that are too large or two small, and explains the property that smaller parcels lead to larger densities.

 In 1998, Richardsun, Brunton, and Roddis rediscovered this technique, attempting to specifically prevent the problem of urban boundary definitions affecting density computations.
 Specifically, they characterize the problem as one of computing "perceived density" and provide the arithmetic mean version of the formula.
 They also analyze the relationship between parcel size and density value and find a linear relationship between density value and log parcel area across several different cities.

 In more recent times, population-weighted density has been used in analysis in both scholarly and non-scholarly sources, such as analysis of wage inequality, epidemiology, and economics.
-The United States Census using population-weighted density in their 2012 report on patterns of metropolitan change, leading to an increase in the metric's popularity.
+The United States Census used population-weighted density in their 2012 report on patterns of metropolitan change, leading to an increase in the metric's popularity.